Arizard/deathrun/deathrun_todo.md

 * Leveling/XP (hooks into starts/ends)

 ##Currently Implemented
+* Pointshop 1 support and RedactedHub support for map endings.
+Players are awarded a certain amount of points when finishing the map (map end is set up with !zones).
+Configure with **deathrun_pointshop_reward <0-9999>**
 * Map start and end zones - To allow for timing and rewards.
 Specify two corners of a cuboid.
 * ULX support for scoreboard
 * F1 and F2 bound to Help and Settings